-HCPs may not recommend B clausii strains O/C, SIN, N/R, and T for the management of acute gastroenteritis in children due to the lack of efficacy Certainty of evidence: Very low Grade of recommendation: Weak recommended using L rhamnosus GG (moderate quality of evidence, strong recommendation) or S boulardii (moderate quality of evidence, strong recommendation).
+The use of probiotics for preventing AAD was earlier addressed by the ESPGHAN WG on Probiotics (2).
+In 2016, if the use of probiotics for preventing AAD was considered because of the existence of risk factors such as class of antibiotic(s), duration of antibiotic treatment, age, need for hospitalization, comorbidities, or previous episodes of AAD, the WG recommended using L rhamnosus GG (moderate quality of evidence, strong recommendation) or S boulardii (moderate quality of evidence, strong recommendation).
 Other strains or combinations of strains were tested, but sufficient evidence was still lacking.
-If the use of probiotics for preventing C difficile-associated diarrhea was considered, the ESPGHAN WG suggested using S boulardii (low quality of evidence, conditional recommendation).
+If the use of probiotics for preventing Clostridioide difficile-associated diarrhea was considered, the ESPGHAN WG suggested using S boulardii (low quality of evidence, conditional recommendation).

 In contrast, the AGA (2020) did not formulate any recommendations on the use of probiotics for preventing AAD.
-However, the AGA conditionally recommended (based on low quality of evidence) certain probiotics for the prevention of Clostridioides difficile infection in children receiving antibiotic treatment.
-These included S boulardii; or the two-strain combination of L acidophilus CL1285 & L casei LBC80R; or the three-strain combination of L acidophilus, L delbruekii subsp. bulgaricus, and B bifidum; or the four-strain combination of L acidophilus, L delbruekii subsp. bulgaricus, B bifidum, and Streptococcus salivarius subsp. thermophilus (15).
-No strain specification was given for the three-strain and four-strain combinations, which may contribute to confusion for implementation of these recommendations.
+However, the AGA conditionally recommended (based on low quality of evidence) certain probiotics for the prevention of C difficile infection in children receiving antibiotic treatment.
+These included S boulardii; or the 2-strain combination of L acidophilus CL1285 & L casei LBC80R; or the 3-strain combination of L acidophilus, L delbruekii subsp. bulgaricus, and B bifidum; or the 4-strain combination of L acidophilus, L delbruekii subsp. bulgaricus, B bifidum, and Streptococcus salivarius subsp. thermophilus (14).
+No strain specification was given for the 3-strain and 4-strain combinations, which may contribute to confusion for implementation of these recommendations.